pyccel.ast.operators module#

 >>> from pyccel.ast.internals import PyccelSymbol >>> from pyccel.ast.core import Assign >>> from pyccel.ast.operators import IfTernaryOperator >>> n = PyccelSymbol('n') >>> x = 5 if n > 1 else 2 >>> IfTernaryOperator(PyccelGt(n > 1), 5, 2) IfTernaryOperator(PyccelGt(n > 1), 5, 2)

-- property cond#
+- property condView on GitHub#

 The condition property for IfTernaryOperator class

-- property value_false#
+- property value_falseView on GitHub#

 The value_if_cond_false property for IfTernaryOperator class

-- property value_true#
+- property value_trueView on GitHub#

 The value_if_cond_true property for IfTernaryOperator class